KristiyanKaraychev/machina/README.md

 ### 2. Start the Angular Front-End:

-Navigate to the `p-pals` folder and run:
+Navigate to the `client` folder and run:

 ```bash
 npm run dev